-The explanation becomes much harder if we take into account the events from "Star Trek: First Contact" and ENT: "Regeneration".
-Obviously human beings have seen the Borg and may have records of them three centuries before the alleged first "official" contact with the Enterprise-D in 2365.
-At least Zefram Cochrane, who was told about the "cybernetic beings" and Lily Sloane, who has seen them face to face, knew about the Borg.
-We may still excuse that in that no one may have believed them, even if they had told everyone about the Borg.
-This is confirmed in the ENT episode "Regeneration", where Archer mentions a speech at Princeton 89 years ago (that would have been in 2064), where Cochrane talked about the Borg.
-As T'Pol noted, obviously no one would have given the notorious drinker much credence.
-But "Regeneration" changes the whole issue.
+A: "Regeneration" changes the whole issue.
 With the debris on Earth, the examination of the Borg biology and technology, the disappearance of the transport, the deaths of the research team, Phlox's temporary assimilation and the many eye witnesses on Enterprise, there is plenty of evidence about the Borg that should be still remembered or at least available in the 24th century.
-The Federation should have remembered the events rather than possible tales of the El-Aurians from a remote world.
+The Federation should have remembered these events, rather than possible tales of the El-Aurians from a remote world.
 Moreover, scientists should have recognized that it was the same cybernetic race in both cases, which should have given the Borg threat much more relevance.
 Summarizing, it would be very hard to believe why the Hansens were chasing an apparent mystery and why no one on the Enterprise-D remembered reading of the Borg or bothered to look up the databases.

-When TNG was first conceived it may have actually been the intention that there was more than just an alliance between the two galactic superpowers.
+When TNG was first conceived, it may have actually been the intention that there was more than only an alliance between the two galactic superpowers.
 In Roddenberry's eyes such a development would have been a quite palpable progress in the spirit of Star Trek.
 But with writers being fond of Klingons as mostly unpredictable, often mysterious and sometimes villainous alien allies, this idea was silently dropped.
-With his line that the Federation defeated the Klingons Q could have meant any past victory in a long and violent conflict.
+With his line that the Federation defeated the Klingons, Q could have meant any past victory in a long and violent conflict.
 This leaves us just with the two pieces of evidence from early TNG, of which only one is definite.
-We may suppose that the Klingon commander in TNG: "Heart of Glory" demonstratively showed the Federation emblem to gain an advantage just because the two powers were only loose allies.
+We may suppose that the Klingon commander in TNG: "Heart of Glory" demonstratively showed the Federation emblem to gain an advantage because officially the two powers were only loose allies.
 What remains is Wesley's remark and Picard's confirmation about a Klingon membership in the Federation.
 Considering that Wesley is rather a science genius than a history buff and that Picard may have been preoccupied with his heart surgery, maybe this is something we should overlook.
-Unless we found a way to re-interpret "joined the Federation" as just "became friends with the Federation".
+Unless we re-interpret "joined the Federation" as "became friends with the Federation".

 TNG: "Journey's End", set in 2370 (stardate 47751.2), establishes territorial changes along the Federation-Cardassian border.
 Admiral Nechayev tells Picard: "The Federation has just completed a very long and drawn-out series of negotiations regarding the final status of our border with the Cardassians. [...]
 You'll notice a demilitarized zone has also been created along the border."
 Picard notes: "This border places several Federation colonies in Cardassian territory and some Cardassian colonies in ours."
 The fact that several Federation colonies fall under Cardassian rule and that the Cardassians maintain armed outposts in violation of the Demilitarized Zone will be cited as the incentive of the foundation of the Maquis.
 Since Picard isn't aware of the treaty with the Cardassians before Nechayev explains it, we can safely conclude that at this time the settlers along the Cardassian border don't know anything about it either.